Public Safety Power Shutoff Event

 Public Safety Power Shutoff map

-Watch: This area is being monitored for elevated weather conditions that could possibly lead to a Public Safety Power Shutoff.
+• Watch: These areas are being monitored for elevated weather conditions that could may lead to a Public Safety Power Shutoff.
+These are shown in Yellow on the map.

-Warning: This area is being monitored for elevated weather conditions that will likely lead to a Public Safety Power Shutoff.
+• Warning: These areas is being monitored for elevated weather conditions and we plan to turn off power for a Public Safety Power Shutoff.
+These are shown in Orange on the map.

 Community impacts